Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints

 where $y_i$ is the regression target constructed using the target networks $\bar{Q}_{\bar{\psi}_1}, \bar{Q}_{\bar{\psi}_2}$.
 To mitigate value overestimation, we employ the Clipped Double Q-learning mechanism~\cite{fujimoto2018td3}:

-Previously, we introduced the weighted FM loss for policy optimization, where $M$ actions are sampled to accurately estimate the advantage-weighted objective.
-For the data collection stage, following the advice of \citet{ding2024diffusion} and \citet{kang2023efficient}, we sample $M$ candidates, select the highest-valued action to interact with the environment, and store the resulting transition in the replay buffer, ensuring the buffer is populated with high-reward transitions.
-Similarly, for the critic update (Eq. \ref{eq:target_TD}), we compute the target using the highest-value candidate to reduce the variance of the Bellman backup.
+where $a_{i+1}^* = \arg \max_{a^{(m)}} \min_{j=1,2} \bar{Q}_{\bar{\psi}_j}(s_{i+1}, a^{(m)})$ and $\{a^{(m)}\}_{m=1}^M \sim \pi_\theta(\cdot|s_{i+1})$.
+As detailed in Section~\ref{sec:a_weighted_loss}, we optimize the weighted FM loss using $M$ sampled actions.
+During data collection, following \cite{ding2024diffusion, kang2023efficient}, we execute the highest-valued of $M$ candidates to interact with the environment.
+We store the resulting transition in the replay buffer to ensure the replay buffer accumulates high-reward transitions.
+Similarly, we compute the target for the critic update (Eq.~\ref{eq:target_TD}) using the highest-valued candidate to reduce Bellman backup variance.